 In this section we will present our study of the relations between the non-instrumented techniques and the instrumented techniques.
 We have selected two different approaches to investigate this relation.
 The first investigation is a direct correspondence between the non-instrumented techniques and the instrumented techniques.
-The second investigation considers the relations between the non-instrumented techniques and the instrumented techniques via types of tasks to get a more explicit relation that relies on exercises.
+The second investigation considers the relations between the non-instrumented techniques and the instrumented techniques and the instrumented techniques will be the relation of the techniques and the instrumented techniques.